Sentiment and Sentimentality sounds a lot like a Jane Austen novel, but these are terms used to describe the quality of a writer’s evoking of emotion.

 In his essay, “In Defense of Sentimentality,” John Irving writes, “As a writer, it is cowardly to so fear sentimentality that one avoids it altogether.
 It is typical—and forgivable—among student writers to avoid being mush-minded by simply refusing to write about people, or by refusing to subject characters to emotional extremes.
 A short story about a four-course meal from the point of view of a fork will never be sentimental; it may never matter very much to us, either.”

 If you want to write something that matters, you need to make readers feel.
-And sometimes, that requires treading the line bewteen sentiment and sentimentality.
+And sometimes, that requires treading the line between sentiment and sentimentality.

 And here’s a piece of flash fiction I wrote called “Ghost in the Valley,” published in a Flash in the Attic Anthology (volume 2).
-I rarely offer my own stories as exemplars (feels too egocentric and arrogant), but take a look at this one.
+I rarely offer my own stories as exemplars, but take a look at this one.
 Do you think I achieved sentiment?

 A quick exercise: